DanielvandeVelde/project-1-1819/README.md

 - [x] Make exporting possible in a ready-to-print format (.stl)
 - [x] Fix the printing proportions (probably a .obj error)
 - [x] Extruding text so it's print-ready even without texture.
-- [ ] Apparently I broke the ISBN-search somehwere along the way
+- [ ] ISBN/Barcode search is broken due to a .map function in the OBA-Wrapper
 - [ ] Test the printing process, there are probably some ~~minor~~ major flaws.
 - [ ] Speed up the process by creating objects and importing them instead of letter the browser create them